NeLy-EPFL/twoppp/README.md

     * olfactory stimulation data processing
 * combined behavioural and two-photon data processing:
     * synchronisation of the two (or three) modalities
+    * creating pandas dataframes with synchronised data from behavioural and neural data
     * making videos

 Installation instructions: